tbrowder/DateTime-US/README.md

 DESCRIPTION
 ===========

-Module **DateTime::US** provides a class and functions used to help Raku programs needing US timezone and DST information.
-The user creates a DateTime::US object by providing a US timezone abbreviation.
+Module **DateTime::US** provides a class and functions used to help Raku programs needing US time zone and DST information.
+The user creates a DateTime::US object by providing a US time zone abbreviation.
 The list of known data may be listed without an object:

     $ raku
     > use DateTime::US;